1992 Summer Olympics: HDTV coverage

 The 1992 Winter and Summer Olympics were the first in which a comprehensive coverage in high-definition television (HDTV) was attempted.
 The European HDTV broadcast of the Summer Olympics was managed by the joint venture "Barcelona 1250" created by RTO'92, RTVE, Retevisión and PESA, with the financial support of the European Economic Community and a workforce of over 300 production and technical staff.
 A total of 225 hours and 45 minutes was broadcast in analog HD-MAC standard in 1,250 lines and 16:9 aspect ratio, with commentary in five languages –Spanish, English, French, German and Italian– in addition to the non-commentary sound track, of eighteen different sports at seventeen venues, as well as the opening and closing ceremonies.
 Events from five venues were covered live –80% of the total broadcast time– and other events were recorded for a delayed broadcast.
 On-screen text and graphics were shown in HDTV for the first time ever.
 Nearly 700 viewing sites installed throughout Europe, including the fifty HDTV receivers installed in various pavilions at the Seville Universal Exposition, were able to receive the broadcast.

 For Japan, NHK also covered the 1992 Summer Olympics in HDTV in their own analog Hi-Vision system.

-Terrorism
+Political controversies and terrorism

+On the eve of the Olympics, between 29 June and 14 July 1992, the police operation later known as "Operation Garzón" saw the arrest of 45 Catalan pro-independence activists, journalists and politicians, under the accusation of belonging to the armed Catalan pro-independence and socialist organisation Terra Lliure (which already announced its dissolution in 1991), many of them without real proof.
+25 of the arrested were kept in solitary confinement.
+They denounced torture at the hands of the Spanish police and threats of violence and rape to them and their families, as well as constant Anti-Catalan and Catalanophobic insults.

+Political activists argue that the Spanish State used the Operation Garzón as a tool, under the pretext of security during the Olympic Games, to weaken the left-wing branch of Catalan independence movement.

 The Basque nationalist group ETA attempted to disrupt the Barcelona Games with terrorist attacks.
 It was already feared beforehand that ETA would use the Olympics to gain publicity for their cause in front of a worldwide audience.
 As the time of the Games approached, ETA committed attacks in Barcelona and the Catalonia region as a whole, including the deadly 1991 Vic bombing.
 On 10 July 1992, the group offered a two-month truce covering the Olympics in exchange for negotiations, which the Spanish government rejected.
 However, the Games went ahead successfully without an attack.